OBSERVABILITY PLATFORM

 Visualize values in ranges with gauge charts

 Classic dashboards have their own panels and methods of configuring them.
-For details on gauge charts in classic dashboards, see Classic dashboard panels.
+For details about panels in classic dashboards, see Classic dashboard panels.

 A gauge chart visualizes numeric data returned by a query.
 The chart depicts a specified value, such as the last numeric value in a time series or the result’s sum, average, or minimum or maximum value, within a radial gauge representing a specified range.